carlonnheim/openhab-addons/bundles/org.openhab.binding.balboa/README.md

 * BP20100G1

 The communication protocol with the control unit also includes mechanisms to determine what capabilities exist.
-The following table outlines what has been implemented and the testing state (help needed from owners of units with alternative configurations):
+The table in the Channels section outlines what has been implemented and the testing state (help is needed from owners of units with alternative configurations to test the binding):

 ## Discovery